JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 return User, Person, Device
 ```

 The optional traversals can also be aliased.
-This allows for coalesced
+This allows for union set of
 entities to be used when returning results and when applying constraints.

 ```j1ql